Try not to do this

 The most common example of unintended consequence can be found in relationships that have “veto” rules permitting one partner to veto another partner’s romantic relationships.
 Most of the time, veto is a negotiated and mutually agreed-upon rule; the people in a relationship that includes a veto power explicitly give that veto power to their partner.

 Yet if your partner falls in love with someone, and you then veto that relationship, you are almost certain to hurt your partner.
 It does not matter if your partner explicitly agreed to that veto power and explicitly consented to give you that power; when a person loses a romantic relationship, it hurts.
 That’s the way human beings work.
 When you hurt your partner, that can and likely will affect your relationship with your partner, even if your partner explicitly gave you that power.
-Now, I’m not saying you should never exercise a veto; but I am saying that when you make a decision affecting your partner, seek to understand how it affects your partner, and take responsibility for that.
+When you make a decision affecting your partner, seek to understand how it affects your partner, and take responsibility for that.
 Say “Yes, I know this hurts you, and I’m sorry.”
 Acknowledge that your decisions may affect your relationship with your partner, and take responsibility for those effects, even if they were unintended.

-This is probably the single most crucial factor to the success of any relationship.
-Everything you do—whether it’s inviting your partner to some function but not inviting your partner’s partners, or seeking to exclude your partner’s other partners from things that are important to you, or even something as simple as not acknowledging the value your partner sees in his or her other relationships—will affect your relationship with your partner, sometimes in subtle ways and sometimes in ways that are more obvious.
+Everything you do—whether it’s inviting your partner to some function but not inviting your partner’s partners, or seeking to exclude your partner’s other partners from things that are important to you, or even something as simple as not acknowledging the value your partner sees in his or her other relationships—will affect your relationship with your partner, sometimes in subtle ways and sometimes in ways that are not so subtle.
 Be aware of the consequences of your decisions as well as your reasons for making them.

 Don’t try to micromanage your feelings, or those of your partners